Regentville: Demographics

-The recorded population of Regentville in the 2006 census was just 714.
-The majority of residents are Australian born (81%) with small minorities born in England (4%) and Malta (2%).
-The most common religious affiliation is Anglican (34%), almost double the national average, followed by Catholic (32%), those with no religion (9.2%), Presbyterian (3.8%) and Jehovah's Witnesses (2.2%).
-The median income ($535 per week) was slightly higher than the national average ($466).
+The recorded population of Regentville in the 2021 census was just 829.
+The majority of residents are Australian born (81.3%) with small minorities born in England (3.4%) and New Zealand (2.4%).
+The most common religious affiliation was No Religion (31.4%), lower than the national average of 38.4%, followed by Catholic (29.6%), Anglican (20.3%), Not stated (6.2%) and Christian, nfd (2.4%).
+The median income ($963 per week) was slightly higher than the national average ($805).

 Governance

 At a local government level, Regentville is part of the south ward of Penrith City Council, represented by Jim Aitken, Mark Davies, Karen McKeown, Susan Page and Gary Rumble.
-The current mayor is Jim Aitken.
-At the state governmental level, it is part of the Electoral district of Mulgoa, represented by Labor's Diane Beamer.
-Federally, it is part of the Division of Lindsay, represented by Liberal Party Melissa McIntosh.
+The current mayor is Todd Carney.
+At the state governmental level, it is part of the Electoral district of Badgerys Creek, represented by Liberal Tanya Davies.
+Federally, it is part of the Division of Lindsay, represented by Liberal Melissa McIntosh.

 Regentville Rural Fire Brigade

 Regentville Rural Fire Brigade is one of many Volunteer Fire Brigades located in New South Wales.
 The Brigade is a part of the NSW Rural Fire Service and was established in 1951.
 It currently has approximately 60 operationally active members.
-The brigade has 2 Category 1 tankers, 1 Category 11 Pumper, a Boat and a Personal Carrier.
+The brigade has 2 Category 1 Tankers, 1 Category 10 Pumper, a Boat and a Personnel Carrier.